3 DAYS FROM $1,299

 Enjoy leisure time in Venice, then transfer to Trieste and embark the Ocean Odyssey

 This morning you can take on Venice at your own pace — perhaps you’ll shop for some last-minute items or go for a sightseeing stroll with your camera.
 After lunch on your own, we’ll transfer by private boat to Venice’s train station and embark a high-speed train that will take us north to Trieste.
 (A luggage truck will transfer your luggage for the utmost in convenience and ease.)
 Trieste is located across the bay from Venice but is closer to Slovenia.
 Hear a bit more about the largest port in the Adriatic on a guided tour; then, embark the Ocean Odyssey at the pier.
+Thanks to the small size of your ship, in many ports we’ll be able to dock right onshore, giving you access easy access to your destination.
+However, please note that other ports may require anchoring offshore and tendering inland, which will require a certain level of agility.
 After a Welcome Briefing on board, followed by cocktail hour, we’ll begin sailing.
 Enjoy your first dinner onboard the ship this evening.

 Cruise into Zadar, and discover its ancient and UNESCO-listed treasures